 CBDCs provide the power to apply complex algorithms to taxation on any transaction in real time.
 Once people realise the power of CBDC systems to support various taxation initiatives at low transaction costs, expect thousands of proposals, local town taxes, child taxes, sugar taxes, alcohol consumption taxes, or foreign visitor expenditure taxes.
 I once gave an example of a tax, only possible because of CBDCs, a geographic redistribution tax whereby the tax on transactions rose in wealthy districts.
 For those outside London interested in levelling up the taxation rate increases as you approach Trafalgar Square whereupon it reaches 99.9%.
 Spend your money in the Outer Hebrides.

 No Small Change

-British economist William Stanley Jevons (1835–1882) coined a couplet, "Money is a matter of functions four: a medium, a measure, a standard and a store."
-It seems desirable that money should be a stable medium, measure, standard and store.
+British economist William Stanley Jevons (1835–1882) coined a couplet, "Money is a matter of functions four: a medium, a measure, a standard, a store."
+It seems desirable that money should be a stable medium, measure, standard, and store.
 But money seems to evolve in leaps of ‘punctuated equilibria’ speeding up as they move along, through Sumerian clay tablets, Egyptian papyri, Lydian gold, Chinese paper, medieval tally sticks, metal currencies, gold standards, central banks, and digital services.
 It’s likely to evolve again soon.
 We need to pay more attention to the edgy political and social implications of the next likely punctuated equilibrium and the upheaval they may cause.
 CBDC may well stand for Central Bank Dynamic Currencies.